David Campbell (Northern Ireland politician, born 1965)

-Robert David Stewart Campbell, CBE (born 25 May 1965, in Belfast), usually known as David Campbell, is a politician, farmer and businessman from Northern Ireland.
+Robert David Stewart Campbell, CBE (born 25 May 1965, in Belfast), usually known as David Campbell, is a Northern Irish unionist politician, Ulster Loyalist activist, farmer and businessman.
 He was a member of the 1996–1998 Northern Ireland Forum, and Chairman of the Ulster Unionist Party from 2005 to 2012.

 Background

 He is the son of Ronald (Ronnie) and Ann Campbell of Lisburn and was educated at Wallace High School and The Queen's University of Belfast.
 He is married to Linda (née Wilson) with two sons and lives near Carrickfergus.
 He founded The Somme Association in 1989, a registered charity which promotes commemoration of the Irish contribution to the First World War.
 He served as Managing Director until 1998 and was responsible for constructing the Somme Museum at Conlig, building the Visitor Centre at the Ulster Tower at Thiepval, France; rescuing Craigavon House, Belfast (the historic home of The 1st Viscount Craigavon), and purchasing Thiepval Wood in France.
 He remains a Trustee of the Charity.